Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.german.txt

 HISTORY

+Version 4:
+-detection variable whether Imoen will stay in the group in Korlasz' Dungeon should be applied to the correct script (cpmvar.tpas should be read in)
+-English version proof read by Lauriel

 Version 3:
 -added note to readme about Imoen in ID not being the same as outside like in the original games (BGII+BGII:EE only)